-- 5. The lecture on theory should not exceed 50 minutes and dismissal may be done 10 minutes before the schedule to give time for the students to transfer to their respective rooms for the next class. - 6.
-Practical class should always start with a 10-15 minute pre-laboratory activity which includes safety precautions and expected output activity associated with the exercises to be performed.
+- 6. Practical class should always start with a 10-15 minute pre-laboratory activity which includes safety precautions and expected output activity associated with the exercises to be performed.
 Guided laboratory activities should be carried out by laboratory lecturers and demonstrators to enhance laboratory experiences.
 A review session should be conducted for one class period before the periodical examination.
 It should include all post laboratory discussion of the principles, results and interpretations of tests/exercises covered in a particular period.
-Practical classes are intended to develop manual dexterity of the students thus, pure lecture is strongly discouraged. - Student's absenteeism should be encoded in the university's system.
+Practical classes are intended to develop manual dexterity of the students thus, pure lecture is strongly discouraged. - 7.
+Student's absenteeism should be encoded in the university's system.
 For those who have incurred absences near the allowable 25%, should be noted and reported to the Year Level Adviser for proper monitoring and documentation. - 8.
 Follow all safety precautions during practical procedures and exercises.
 All laboratories are equipped with safety equipment for fire hazards and emergency events.
 Policies regarding wearing of laboratory coats, proper uniform, good grooming should be imposed at all times.
 Students found not complying with such policies should not be allowed to enter the laboratory class.
-Proper documentation should also be kept on file. - 9.
-Cleanliness should be fully implemented and observed in the classroom.
+Proper documentation should also be kept on file.

+9. Cleanliness should be fully implemented and observed in the classroom.
 This entails erasing the white board of any marks after each class and making sure that the classroom is clean and orderly before leaving it.

-On Examinations
+C. On Examinations

-There are two (2) major examinations (midterm and final) per semester usually scheduled during the 7th and 15th week of the semester respectively.
+There are two (2) major examinations per semester usually scheduled during the 7th and 15th week of the semester respectively.